Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Multilevel Monte Carlo methods for sDFT

 \subsection{General framework}

 To evaluate $\Phi_{\mS,M}$ within the MLMC framework, we shall first construct a sequence of approximations of $\PE\big(H[\dm]\big)$, denoted by

-Specifically, we set $\ml^{(L)}:=\PE(H[\dm])$ for the highest level and define $\ml^{(-1)}:=\pmb{0}$ for simplicity of subsequent notations.
+Specifically, we set $\ml^{(L)}:=\PE(H[\dm])$ for the highest level.
 As $\ell$ increases, the approximations $\ml^{(\ell)}$ exhibit a hierarchical structure, with increasing accuracy but also increasing computational cost.
 This yields a sequence of increasingly precise approximations for the random matrix $\pmp(\dm,\chi,p_M)$ in \cref{reDMPCS} as

 We then obtain a multilevel decomposition of $\Phi_{M}(\dm)$ as